section-engineering-education/engineering-education/articles/javascript-dates-manipulation-with-date-fns/index.md

 - Date comparisons, and other important applications of date-fns functions

 ### Date Format
 Date formatting is key when displaying a date.
-Formatting helps to display human-readable dates.
+Formatting helps display human-readable dates.
 Date format replaces the individual date tokens to a format string.
-Formats  specifies the part of the date token you want to format and how the token will be displayed.
+Formats specify the part of the date token you want to format and how the token will be displayed.
 To understand this better let's have a look at some date token representation patterns that you can choose to display as formats.

 **Note:** Some of these [Unicode patterns](https://www.unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table) are different from other date libraries such as Moment.js.